^

 • acute nephritic syndrome in the form of hematuria, proteinuria and arterial hypertension, it is typical for 12% of patients;

-• nephrotic syndrome - noted in 10-12% of patients;
+• nephrotic syndrome - observed in 10-12% of patients;

 Criteria of activity and signs of exacerbation of chronic glomerulonephritis.

-• swelling with increasing proteinuria;
+• edema with increasing proteinuria;

 • hypertension;

-• rapid decrease in kidney function;
+• rapid decline in kidney function;

-• resistant lymphocyturia;
+• persistent lymphocyturia;

-• disproteinuria with an increase in ESR, hypercoagulation;
+• dysproteinuria with increased ESR, hypercoagulation;

-• detection in the urine of organ-specific enzymes;
+• detection of organ-specific enzymes in urine;

-Factors of progression of chronic glomerulonephritis.
+Factors in the progression of chronic glomerulonephritis.

 • Age (12-14 years).

-• Frequency of recurrences of nephrotic syndrome.
+• Frequency of relapses of nephrotic syndrome.

 • Combination of nephrotic syndrome and hypertension.

-• Attachment of tubulointerstitial lesion.
+• Adjacent tubulointerstitial lesion.

 • Autoimmune variant of chronic glomerulonephritis.